On statistics which are almost sufficient from the viewpoint of the Fisher metrics: Introduction: Sufficient statistics and its weak version

 In this article, we consider the following quantitatively weak version of sufficient statistics. \begin{defn} Let $(M,\O,\bp)$ be a $2$-integrable parametrized measure model, $\O'$ a measurable space and $0 < \delta \leq 1$.
 Then a statistic $\kappa : \O \to \O'$ is called $\d$-\emph{almost sufficient} for $(M,\Omega,\bp)$ if we have

 for all tangent vector $v$ on $M$, where $\mg$ and $\mg'$ are the Fisher quadratic forms on $M$ given by $(M,\O,\bp)$ and the model $(M,\O',\k_*\bp)$ induced by $\kappa$, respectively. \end{defn}

-It is clear that a $1$-almost sufficient statistic is a sufficient statistic.
+By definition, a $1$-almost sufficient statistic is a sufficient statistic.
 By the monotonicity theorem \eqref{eq:monot}, the condition \eqref{eq:alm} is equivalent to that $\d^2 \mg(v,v) \leq \mg'(v,v) \leq \mg(v,v)$ holds for all tangent vector $v$ on $M$.
-If $M$ is of finite dimension, the latter implies that the pseudo-distance induced by the Fisher quadratic form $\mg'$ of the induced model is bi-Lipschitz equivalent to that of the Fisher quadratic form $\mg$ of the original model.
+If $M$ is of finite dimension, the latter implies that the Fisher-Rao distance on $M$ induced by the Fisher quadratic form $\mg'$ of the induced model is bi-Lipschitz equivalent to the original Fisher-Rao distance.

-$\d$-almost sufficient statistics can be useful when there are no sufficient statistics.
-Note that some variants of sufficient statistics, for example, Bayesian sufficient statistics \cite{BS} and linear sufficient statistics \cite{PRD,D}, have been studied.
+$\d$-almost sufficient statistics can be useful for statistical models without sufficient statistics.
+Note that some variants of sufficient statistics, for example, Bayesian sufficient statistics \cite{BS} and linear sufficient statistics \cite{PRD,D}, have been studied in a context different from ours.